RoboJackets/ros-training/code/instructions/week3.md

 *SP* would be the position that's just in front of the stop sign, and the *control* is the throttle of the car.

 ### The PID algorithm - Proportional Controller
 PID is one example of such a *controller* that is very simple but also very effective.
-We can understand this algorithm in the context of the car example earlier:
+PID stands for proportional, integral, and derivative: three different kinds of *controllers*.
+We will begin with the proportional controller, which we can understand in the context of the car example earlier:

 Let's say there is some *error*, meaning that your car was some distance away from the stop sign.
 You would step on the throttle to move your car forward.
 If there's a larger error, then you would step on the throttle more than then if there was a smaller error.
 And finally, if there's no error, then you wouldn't step on the throttle at all.

-What we've just described is a *proportional controller*, because the *control* is __proportional__ to the *error*.
+Here the *control* (the throttle) is __proportional__ to the *error* (the distance).

 <p align="center">
     <img